jezzsantos/saastack/docs/design-principles/0100-email-delivery.md

 ## Design Principles

 Many processes in the backend of a SaaS product aim to notify/alert the end user to activities or processes that occur in a SaaS product, that might warrant their attention.
-Most of these notifications/alerts are ultimately delivered by email (albeit some are delivered by other means, too, i.e., in-app, SMS texts, etc.).
+Most of these notifications/alerts are ultimately delivered by email/SMS/Push (albeit some are delivered by other means, too, i.e., in-app, etc.).

-Sending emails is often done via 3rd party systems like SendGrid, Mailgun, Postmark, etc., over HTTP.
+Sending emails/SMS is often done via 3rd party systems like SendGrid, Twilio, Mailgun, Postmark, etc., over HTTP.

-> Due to its nature, doing this directly isn't very reliable, especially with systems under load and with rate limits being applied.
+> Due to its nature, doing this directly in a use case, isn't very reliable, nor is it optimal with systems under load, and with 3rd parties applying rate limits.
+All of these aspects can lead to a poor user experience is the user is waiting for these workloads to complete before they can move on with their work.

-* We need to "broker" between the sending of emails and the delivering of them to make the entire process more reliable, and we need to provide observability when things go wrong.
+* We need to "broker" between the sending of emails/SMS, and the delivering of them, to make the entire process more reliable, and we need to provide observability when things go wrong.
 * Since an inbound API request to any API backend can yield of the order ~10 emails per API call, delivering them reliably across HTTP can require minutes of time, if you consider the possibility of retries and back-offs, etc. We simply could not afford to keep API clients blocked and waiting while email delivery takes place, let alone the risk of timing out their connection to the inbound API call in the first place.
 * Delivery of some emails is critical to the functioning of the product, and this data cannot be lost.
 Consider an email to confirm the email of a registered account, for example.